Cisco-Talos/clamav-docker/README.md

   Readme for the [`clamav` image is here](./clamav/README-alpine.md).

-* [`clamav-debian`](https://hub.docker.com/r/clamav/clamav-debian/tags): ***Not published yet***.
-The intention is to build this as a multi-arch image for amd64, arm64, and ppc64le. *This is a work-in-progress and may eventually replace the Alpine-based image.*
+* [`clamav-debian`](https://hub.docker.com/r/clamav/clamav-debian/tags): This is a multi-arch image for amd64, arm64, and ppc64le. *This may eventually replace the Alpine-based image.*

   Based on Debian Linux.